bsn-si/IPEHR-gateway/progress/Milestone_6/README.md

-# Milestone 6

-## Deliverables 1 and 2
+# Design and development of an application to manage personal medical data and its’ access rights

-### Application design compatible with web and mobile platforms
+## Application design compatible with web and mobile platforms

 To enable Patients to control access to their medical data we designed web and mobile applications.

 The Patient should be able to: